[LAST UPDATED ON 03.03.2020] In order to successfully launch a product you need to understand what exactly your audience wants.

 Landing page – Buffer Story

-Buffer is an app which lets you schedule your social media posts, essentially letting you space out your updates so that you don’t flood your friends’ newsfeeds at one point in the day.
-When starting out, Joel Gascoigne, Buffer’s founder, didn’t want to get stuck building something no one wanted to use.
+Buffer is an app that lets you schedule your social media posts, essentially allowing you to space out your updates so that you don’t flood your friends’ newsfeeds at one point in the day.
+When starting, Joel Gascoigne, Buffer’s founder, didn’t want to get stuck building something no one wanted to use.
 So he began with a simple test.

 Concierge MVP – Airbnb Story

 In 2007, Brian Chesky and Joe Gebbia couldn’t afford the rent of their San Francisco apartment.
-There was a design conference coming to town, they took pictures of their apartment, uploaded them on a simple website, and soon they had 3 paying guests.
+There was a design conference coming to town, so they took pictures of their apartment, uploaded them on a simple website, and soon they had three paying guests.

 The up-close interaction gave the two cofounders valuable insight into what potential customers would want.
 This minimum viable product helped validate the market and prove people would be willing to buy the experience.
 With their initial assumptions answered that not just recent college grads were willing to pay to stay in someone else’s flat rather than a hotel, they started Airbnb (initially called AirBedAndBreakfast).